 In the present study, we investigated the potential of varietal mixtures to reduce intra-specific belowground competition at the seedling stage in durum wheat (Triticum turgidum ssp. durum).
 We used a panel of 36 varieties previously shown to exhibit contrasted responses to combined water and nitrogen limitation, and grew them in monogenotypic pots and binary mixtures under highly controlled climate condition in a high throughput root phenotyping platform under both non-limiting and limiting water and nutrient conditions.
-We hypothesized that (i) root responses to neighbours are already expressed at the seedling stage, (ii) such responses are more important under resource limited conditions, (iii) overinvestment in biomass at the seedling stage reflects a response to neighbour competition (iv) varietal mixtures can mitigate such response either through complementarity or selection effects
+We hypothesized that (i) root responses to neighbours are already expressed at the seedling stage, (ii) such responses are more important under resource limited conditions, (iii) overinvestment in biomass at the seedling stage reflects a response to neighbour competition (iv) varietal mixtures can mitigate such responses either through complementarity or selection effects

 Material and Methods